Satink/Ciberblog/README.md

-# Ciberblog
+# Cyberblog
-An incredible blog for Platzi's course of Git and GitHub
+An incredible blog for Platzi's Git and GitHub course.
+Never stop learning.